Rejit/weather/README.md

 The porpouse of this project it's to get a csv file with today's weather in a specific city with the information from the public site [Open Weather Map](https://openweathermap.org/ "Open Weather Map's Homepage").

-You can use it easy as call
+You can use it easily! just type

 `node index.js`